Click picture for background material

 In particular, he has examined how dominant belief systems serve to impede or enable different cultures to perceive the changing environmental challenges that confront us all as a human family.
 To pursue this work he co-founded The Climate Talks Project in 2001 along with Professor William Moomaw of the Fletcher School at Tufts University.
 This group has convened scholars, business leaders, NGO activists, journalists and concerned citizens to discuss effective means of mobilizing civil society to respond to the evolving global climate crisis.

-Inspired by the life-long example of Bill Coffin and the impressive achievements of fellow classmate, Dan Yergin (Yale, '68), who's Cambridge Energy Research Associates (CERA) has enabled his clients and the wider world to understand energy issues over the last quarter century, Weiskel helped to found the Cambridge Climate Research Associates (CCRA).
-This group consults with organizations to ceate on site and online training programs for institutions, universities, corporations, municipalities, and national governments.
+Through these online teaching facilities and customized training programs Dr. Weiskel consults with individuals, groups and institutions to create on-site and online training programs for schools, universities, corporations, civic groups, municipalities, regional and national governments.
 The goal is to assist these organizations in analyzing the climate impact of global carbon consumption and help them envision the necessary transformations we must all now undertake to enable the human community to move to a post carbon-fueled world.